amosproj/amos2022ss04-digital-identity/Documentation/testing/frontend/FrontendTesting.md

   });

   beforeEach(() => {
-    fixture = TestBed.createComponent(LoginPageComponent); // fixture is the test envoirment for the component component = fixture.componentInstance; // the component itself
+    fixture = TestBed.createComponent(LoginPageComponent); // fixture is the test environment for the component component = fixture.componentInstance; // the component itself
     de = fixture.debugElement; // the rendered component